JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 You can retrieve, manipulate, and visualize data directly from various databases.

 * **Fetch and analyze real-time and dynamic datasets from web APIs:** the EDA tools' flexibility allows integration with external APIs via protocols like OpenAPI.
-This feature helps you with fetching data from web APIs, cleaning and transforming it, and creating visualizations.
+This feature helps you fetch data from web APIs, to then clean and transform the data to your needs.

 ![Kotlin Notebook](data-analysis-notebook.gif){width=700}